Know The Enemy – Increase Market Objectivity

 How do you increase market share?
-Kill The Cows
+Market objectivity

 There can be no sacred cows when trying to understand how to increase market share.
-Everything about your marketing, brand, position, and even your perceptions about your customers and competition must come under great scrutiny.
+Everything about your marketing, brand, position, and even your perceptions about your customers and competition must come under great scrutiny with market objectivity.
 Otherwise, the position of your company will be wrong, and your competition will be the one stealing market share from you.

 Where do you start?
 Napoleon told us “the policies of all powers are inherent in their geography,” so the first place we need to look is the market landscape.
 Take an inventory of all the competition.
 Work on your marketing tools making sure they are not dated and useless.